raviumadi/Swarming_Dynamics/README.md

 ## Other Material

-- A supplementary swarm propagation visualisation animation is included in the Zenodo repo.
+- A supplementary swarm propagation visualisation animation is included in the [figshare](10.6084/m9.figshare.29482268) repo.
-- Simulation outputs in `run` are available in the Zenodo repo.
+- Simulation outputs in `run` are available in the [figshare](10.6084/m9.figshare.29482268) repo.
 (Due to size limitation in GitHub)
 - `tex` folder contains LaTeX table outputs used in the preprint.

 ## License